 - Practicing the workouts regularly and slowly increasing the count improves muscle strength in a measured and safe way.

-- While experiencing any pain while performing the exercises for ED, you should completely stop the exercise and immediately seek medical help.
+- While experiencing any pain while performing the exercises for ED, you should stop the exercise and immediately seek medical help.

 Alternative Ways To Treat ED